Metals

 +What is the federal limit for Lithium in drinking water?

-The federal MCL for Lithium is 10 .
-The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.
+The federal Public health goal for Lithium is 9 ug/L. The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.

 +How many U.S. water systems have Lithium over the federal limit?

-20 of the 125 public water systems on The Water Map report Lithium at or above its federal limit, spanning 26 U.S. states.
-The full list is on this page.
+Zero of the 305 public water systems in The Water Map dataset currently report Lithium at or above its federal limit.

 +How can I check if Lithium is in my city's tap water?